Ferrari: Sports car racing

 Aside from an abortive effort in 1940, Ferrari began racing sports cars in 1947, when the 125 S won six out of the ten races it participated in.
 Ferrari continued to see similar success in the years to follow: by 1957, just ten years after beginning to compete, Ferrari had won three World Sportscar Championships, seven victories in the Mille Miglia, and two victories at the 24 Hours of Le Mans, among many other races.
 These races were ideal environments for the development and promotion of Ferrari's earlier road cars, which were broadly similar to their racing counterparts.

 This success continued into the first half of the 1960s, when Ferrari won the WSC's 2000GT class three consecutive times and finished first at Le Mans for six consecutive years.
 Its winning streak at Le Mans was broken by Ford in 1966, and though Ferrari would win two more WSC titles—one in 1967 and another in 1972—poor revenue allocation, combined with languishing performance in Formula One, led the company to cease competing in sports car events in 1973.
 From that point onward, Ferrari would help prepare sports racing cars for privateer teams, but would not race them itself.

 Since 1993 Ferrari has supported the Ferrari Challenge, a one-make championship based around the company's road lineup.
-The championship is currently divided into two continental series (Europe and North America) and three regional series (the UK, Japan, and Australasia).